spdk/spdk/doc/bdev.md

 `rpc.py delete_rbd_bdev Rbd0`

+# Compression Virtual Bdev Module {#bdev_config_compress}

+The compression bdev module can be configured to provide compression/decompression services for an underlying thinly provisioned logical volume.
+Although the underlying module can be anything (i.e. NVME bdev) the overall compression benefits will not realized unless the data stored on disk is placed appropriately.
+The compression vbdev module relies on an internal SPDK library called `reduce` to accomplish this, see @ref reduce for detailed information.

+The vbdev module relies on the DPDK CompressDev Framework to provide all compression functionality.
+The framework provides support for many different software only compression modules as well as hardware assisted support for Intel QAT.
+At this time the vbdev module supports the DPDK drivers for ISAL and QAT.

+Persistent memory is used to store metadata associated with the layout of the data on the backing device.
+SPDK relies on [PMDK](http://pmem.io/pmdk/) to interface persistent memory so any hardware supported by PMDK should work.
+If the directory for PMEM supplied upon vbdev creation does not point to persistent memory (i.e. a regular filesystem) performance will be severely impacted.
+The vbdev module and reduce libraries were designed to use persistent memory for any production use.

+Example command

+`rpc.py construct_compress_bdev -p /pememm_files -b myLvol`

+In this example, a compression vbdev is created using persistent memory that is mapped to the directory `pm_files` on top of the existing thinly provisioned logical volume `myLvol`.
+The resulting compression bdev will be named `COMP_LVS/myLvol` where LVS is the name of the logical volume store that `myLvol` resides on.

+The logical volume is referred to as the backing device and once the compression vbdev is created it cannot be separated from the persistent memory file that will be created in the specified directory.
+If the persistent memory file is not available, the compression vbdev will also not be available.

+By default the vbdev module will choose the QAT driver if the hardware and drivers are available and loaded.
+If not, it will revert to the software only ISAL driver.
+By using the following command, the driver may be specified however this is not persistent so it must be done either upon creation or before the underlying logical volume is loaded to be honored.
+In the example below, `0` is telling the vbdev module to use QAT if available otherwise use ISAL, this is the default and if sufficient the command is not required.
+Passing a value of 1 tells the driver to use QAT and if not available then the creation or loading the vbdev should fail to create or load.
+A value of '2' as shown below tells the module to use ISAL and if for some reason it is not available, the vbdev should fail to create or load.

+`rpc.py set_compress_pmd -p 2'

+To remove a compression vbdev, use the following command which will also delete the PMEM file.
+If the logical volume is deleted the PMEM file will not be removed and the compression vbdev will not be available.

+`rpc.py delete_compress_bdev COMP_LVS/myLvol`

 # Crypto Virtual Bdev Module {#bdev_config_crypto}

 The crypto virtual bdev module can be configured to provide at rest data encryption